 TGba editor: change P36L62 of D1.1 as follows:

 The Group ID Bitmap field if present, together with the Starting Group ID field, indicates the group IDs assigned by the WUR AP to the WUR non-AP STA.
 The first bit of the Group ID Bitmap field corresponds to bit position 0.
-Bit position n of the Group ID Bitmap field, if equal to 1, indicates the group ID with a value equal to (SGID + n) is assigned to the WUR non-AP STA, where SGID is the value of the Starting Group ID field.
-Bit position n of the Group ID Bitmap field, if equal to 0, indicates the group ID with a value equal to (SGID + n) is not assigned to the WUR non-AP STA.[End of File]
+Bit position n of the Group ID Bitmap field, if equal to 1, indicates the group ID with a value equal to mod((SGID + n), 4096) is assigned to the WUR non-AP STA, where SGID is the value of the Starting Group ID field.
+Bit position n of the Group ID Bitmap field, if equal to 0, indicates the group ID with a value equal to mod((SGID + n), 4096) is not assigned to the WUR non-AP STA. (#1068)

+[End of File]